OpenACC/openacc-best-practices-guide/08-Advanced.markdown

 #### Step 1: Blocking Computation ####

-The first steo in pipelining the image generation is to introduce a loop that will break the computation up into chunks of work that can be generated independently.
+The first step in pipelining the image generation is to introduce a loop that will break the computation up into chunks of work that can be generated independently.
 To do this, we will need decide how many blocks of work is desired and use that to determine the starting and ending bounds for each block.
-Next we introduce an additional loop to around the existing two and modify the `y` loop to only operate within the current block of work by updating its loop bounds with what we've calculated as the starting and ending values for the current block.
+Next we introduce an additional loop around the existing two and modify the `y` loop to only operate within the current block of work by updating its loop bounds with what we've calculated as the starting and ending values for the current block.
 The modified loop nests are shown below.